 Now that we have that squared away, let’s get back to this delicious BBQ recipe.

 It’s a big bowl of Southern ingredients that have a bit of smokey flavor and a whole lot of homemade BBQ sauce folded in.

 We chose collard greens, black-eyed peas, sweet potatoes, creamy grits, and tofu (okay, not really Southern, but hey…) for our healthy vegan barbecue bowls, and you guys, those ingredients were meant to be together.

 We also made our easy homemade BBQ sauce to toss in the vegetables to add a ton of flavor.
 Our readers who have made this sauce love it!
 It’s so easy to make and so much healthier than store bought, because it has less sugar.

-We always have BBQ sauce in the refrigerator.
-If you don’t have sauce made, make it now or you can use store-bought.
+First, you have to choose which BBQ Sauce to use.
+As we mentioned above, you can make it from scratch by following our homemade BBQ sauce recipe.
+We always have a bunch of this BBQ sauce pre-made in the refrigerator.
+If you don’t have sauce made, make it now or you can use store-bought!